plone/documentation/docs/backend/behaviors.md

   />
 ```

-After a restart of Plone, the behavior can be added to the type in the Content Types control panel.
+After a restart of Plone, the behavior can be added to the content type in the {guilabel}`Content Types` control panel.
-The add and edit forms are containing a new field `Subtitle`.
+The add and edit forms contain a new field `Subtitle`.

 This field is not displayed in most views.
-To display the data entered in this field you need to modify the page template and access the field as `context.subtitle` there.
+To display the data entered in this field, you need to modify the page template by adding the field `context.subtitle`.

 ### Creating a behavior with an adapter and factory

 Given you want to display a price with different content types.
 The price is stored as the net value on the type as a floating point number.
-For display, you need at several places the VAT and the gross value.
+For display, you need at several places the value added tax (VAT) and the gross value.

 You create a schema with the net value for the form and attributes for the calculated values.
 You create an adapter to calculate the VAT and gross values.
 You need a marker interface to distinguish between context and adapter.

-The Python code in a file `price.py` looks like so:
+Add Python code in the file `price.py`:

 ```python
 from plone.autoform.interfaces import IFormFieldProvider